bakks/tako/README.md

 example to print a list of functions or find a symbol matching a search pattern.
-I developed it because I was tired of copying/pasting code from an editor into a large language model, and it's helpful to reduce the code to the important pieces (e.g. function declarations) rather than wasting the content window on everything else (like the function body).
+I developed it because I was tired of copying/pasting code from an editor into a large language model, and it's helpful to reduce the code to the important pieces (e.g. function declarations) rather than wasting the context window on everything else (like the function body).

 The tool is written in Golang and uses [Tree-Sitter](https://tree-sitter.github.io)